gradle/gradle/subprojects/docs/src/docs/release/notes.md

 IMPORTANT: if this is a patch release, ensure that a prominent link is included in the foreword to all releases of the same minor stream.
 Add-->

+### Console upgrade

+When attached to a terminal, Gradle will now show you a _build summary_ and more detailed _work-in-progress_.
+The build summary tells you how much of the task graph has been completed, and a measure of how much of the graph could be avoided.
+The work-in-progress section tells you which tasks are being processed.
+It gets much more interesting when you turn on `--parallel`.

+If you encounter any problems, use the `--console plain` option and please file an issue with your environment and terminal information.

 ### Plugin resolution rules

 Gradle now allows you to adjust how plugins are resolved by providing plugin resolution rules.
 For instance, you could